Supporting your child’s wellbeing and mental health

 - The department’s

-supporting your child following a traumatic event fact sheet provides information about common child reactions following an event and strategies to use when talking to and supporting your child.
+supporting your child following a traumatic event fact sheet provides information about common child reactions during and following an event and strategies to use when talking to and supporting your child.

-- These 2 fact sheets from headspace provide information about common reactions young people have to traumatic events and how to help a young person:
+- The following fact sheets provide information about common reactions young people have to traumatic events and how to help a young person

 - The